Taormina at the East Coast of Sicily

 In the famous bar Turrisi there is the typical almond wine.

 Arrival by Car

 The motorway A18 Messina – Taormina – Catania – Syracuse crosses Taormina underground.
-There are the exits Girdini Naxos and Taomina.
+There are the exits Giardini Naxos and Taormina.

 There are parking garages at the two city gates Parcheggio Lumbi in the northeast (Porta Messina) and Parcheggio Porta Catania in the southwest.